Welcome to Foam Factory

 How to Make A Cosplay Sword

-Once you have gathered all the necessary supplies, begin by tracing your sword outline on to the tracing paper.
+Once you have gathered all the necessary supplies, trace your sword outline onto the tracing paper.
 Most cosplayers are portraying specific characters, so the sword design may be something you already know.
 You may even be able to download a template of the exact sword of the character to make things easier.
-Make sure you measure how long the sword is before you begin.
-You want to outline two separate swords.
-To get a multi-dimensional look instead of a flat piece, you will need to join them together.
+Trace the paper outline onto the foam with a marker, later you will want to make your initial cut along the line for accuracy.
+Outline two separate swords to get a multi-dimensional look instead of a flat piece.

 If you decide to put the sword together in parts, you will want to paint the parts first.
 Doing this will ensure the colors of the blade don’t get on the handle and vice versa.
-There are metallic silver paints you can use to make the blade look like real metal, but the handle can be painted color that is more appropriate for the character you are portraying.
+There are metallic silver paints you can use to make the blade look like real metal, but the handle can be painted a color that is more appropriate for the character you are portraying.

 Once you have the measurements and marks in place, you can use your adhesive to connect the pieces over the PVC pipe.
 Once you glue your blade and handle cutouts, let it sit for a few hours to allow the glue to fully dry.
 You should now have a three-dimensional sword that is perfect for your next cosplay event!